dleehr/DLSFTPClient/README.md

 ## Status

-DLSFTPClient is a work in progress.
-The API is subject to change, and there is still much to do, so I do not recommend using it in a shipping app.
-However, it's been a good way to learn a lot of [Grand Central Dispatch](https://developer.apple.com/library/ios/#documentation/Performance/Reference/GCD_libdispatch_Ref/Reference/reference.html).
+As of 2013-06-01, DLSFTPClient is considered stable.
+There are no plans to further change the API, though there may be continued efforts to further leverage [Grand Central Dispatch](https://developer.apple.com/library/ios/#documentation/Performance/Reference/GCD_libdispatch_Ref/Reference/reference.html).

 ## Sample Usage